marinednadude/NOAA-PMEL-OME-WhiteSterling-phytoplankton-ITS1-PCR-Protocol-BeBOP/NOAA-PMEL-OME-WhiteSterling-phytoplankton-ITS1-PCR-Protocol-BeBOP.md

 probe_seq: not applicable
 probe_ref: not applicable
 probe_conc: not applicable
-commercial_mm: AmpliTaq Gold Fast PCR Master Mix
+commercial_mm: Phusion High-Fidelity PCR Master Mix with HF Buffer (NEB - M0531L)
 custom_mm: PCR reactions were run in 25 μL reaction volumes, with 2 μL of DNA, 12.5 μL of 2X Phusion Master Mix, 6.625 μL of water, 0.625 μL rAlbumin, 0.75 μL DMSO, and 1.25 uL of each primer (10 μM).
 block_seq: not applicable
 block_ref: not applicable